serokell/tezos-packaging/README.md

 - [**Fedora**](./docs/distros/fedora.md)
 - [**macOS**](./docs/distros/macos.md)

+The information about supported versions of the aforementioned OSes is available in the [support policy doc](./docs/support-policy.md).

 Additionally, prebuilt **static binaries** can be downloaded directly from the [latest release](https://github.com/serokell/tezos-packaging/releases/latest) for other linux distros.